 Features and benefits

-5 Micron tip
+5 micron tip

 Highly polished tungsten

-Maintains sharpness and helps prevent tissue build-up.
+Maintains sharpness and is designed to help prevent tissue build-up.

 Variety of designs

 Full selection of lengths and angles providing exceptional versatility for procedural and surgeon preference.